chutrunganh/Stock-Trading-Platform/docs/techStack/techStack_2.md

 We run our web services locally (e.g., a website in a Docker container), and a Cloudflare Tunnel service locally (run as a Docker container, .exe, etc.).
 This Cloudflare Tunnel service acts as a secure bridge between the local machine and Cloudflare’s edge network.
 Any requests to the Cloudflare Edge server are securely forwarded to our local services through this tunnel, without exposing ports or public IPs.

-This approach can be benefitial for several reasons:
+This approach can be beneficial for several reasons:

 - **Security**: It eliminates the need to expose your local machine to the internet, reducing the risk of attacks.
-Also, when using the Cloudflare Edge server as reverse proxy, it provides additional security features such as DDoS protection, Web Application Firewall (WAF), and SSL/TLS encryption.
+Also, when using the Cloudflare Edge server as a reverse proxy, it provides additional security features such as DDoS protection, Web Application Firewall (WAF), and SSL/TLS encryption.

 - **Cost-effective**: It allows you to use your local machine as a server without needing to pay for a cloud server.
-Cloudfalre Tunnel have free plan which is enough for most small projects.
+Cloudflare Tunnel has a free plan which is enough for most small projects.

 ## Implementation

-Cloudfalre Tunnel can be set up either using your domain name or not using a domain name (in this case, Cloudflare Tunnles will give our a random string as the domain name to access on the Internet).
+Cloudflare Tunnel can be set up either using your domain name or not using a domain name (in this case, Cloudflare Tunnels will give out a random string as the domain name to access on the Internet).
 In this project, I use the first method, since I already have a domain name for this project: `soictstock.io.vn`.

 To set up Cloudflare Tunnel, follow these steps: